Your ABC in fluid dynamics

-Register by sending a mail to email@example.com.
+Register by sending a mail to firstname.lastname@example.org.
 The registration fee is SEK10200(+VAT, if applicable), which includes course material as well as lunches and coffee.
 Supply full invoice details with the registration (name, title, company, address, country, phone, e-mail, VAT number for EU/EFTA, organisationsnummer for swedish participants).
-Deadline for registration is one month before the start of each course (same date one month earlier).
+Deadline for registration is one month before the start of each course (see top of page).
 Cancellation can not be made after the deadline for registration, but the registration can be transferred to someone else.

 There is a minimum (6) and maximum (16) number of participants.
 The course will be cancelled if the minimum number of participants is not reached at the registration deadline.
 A confirmation that the course will take place (or not) will be communicated four weeks before the start of the course, so do not make any reservations that can’t be cancelled before that confirmation.
 You will be notified immediately if the course is full.

 If you gather a group of at least 6 participants the course may possibly be given at other times.
 Then it will be given as last time it was “officially” given, using the same material and software versions as at that time.
 We could as well discuss trainings on-site.
 Send an e-mail to email@example.com if you are interested.

 Prerequisites and preparations

 Implement three solvers: Electromagnetic field around a conductor, Add a scalar transport equation to icoFoam, Add solid particles to interFoam.

 Implementation of a new turbulence model, based on an existing one

 Implementation of a new boundary condition, based on an existing one

 Preliminary contents slide (click to see it enlarged):

 The course is given by Prof. Håkan Nilsson.
 Read about me under About.